Stationary Mean-Field Games of Singular Control under Knightian Uncertainty: Introduction

 \subsection{Organization of the Paper}

 The rest of the paper is organized as follows.\ In Section \ref{section: problem formulation}, we introduce the probabilistic setting and the MFG under study.
 Next, in Section \ref{section: solution to ergodic zero-sum game}, for a given and fixed mean-field parameter, we solve the ergodic stochastic control problem faced by the representative player.
-In Section \ref{section: MFE part} we then prove the existence and uniqueness of the mean-field equilibrium, while in Section \ref{Section: Case study} we introduce and solve a MFG of optimal extraction.
+In Section \ref{section: MFE part} we then prove the existence and uniqueness of the mean-field equilibrium, while in Section 5 we present a stylized numerical benchmark of dirty-capacity reduction under ambiguity.
 Finally, technical proofs are collected in Appendix \ref{section: appendix}.